Glacier National Park: Hike Iceberg Lake and Don't Skip the Bear Spray

 Elevation Gain: 1,275 feet

 Iceberg Lake Hike in the Many Glaciers area was our last hike in the park.
 The trail begins behind the cabins near the Swiftcurrent Motor Inn.
-The first 0.2 miles was uphill but it quickly mellowed out to a nice gradual ascent hugging the side of Henkel Mountain.
+Although the hike started with a steep 0.2-mile push, it quickly turned into a pleasant, gradual climb hugging Henkel Mountain, despite spending the first half-hour in thick clouds.
 Unfortunately we spent the first 30 minutes of the hike in low clouds.

 The terrain alternated between forest and alpine meadows until we reached the head of the valley.